grmarxer/Short_Message_Peer-to-Peer_Protocol/Building_a_BIG-IP_SMPP_Test_Environment.md

 ### Solution Environment

 The solution simulates up to four ESMEs, organized into two clusters, and up to four SMSCs, organized into two clusters.
 The simulated ESME's are running on a single Ubuntu server called ESME-Host.
 The simulated SMSC's are running on a single ubunut server called SMSC-Host.
-The ESME clusters are called “rcs” clusters.
-This is because the PoC upon which this solution was built routed messages between Rich Communications Servers (RCS) acting as ESMEs toward several geographically distinct groups of SMSCs.
+The ESME clients are also referred to as "RCS" clients.
+This is because the POC upon which this solution was built routed messages between Rich Communications Servers (RCS) acting as ESMEs toward several geographically distinct groups of SMSCs.

 <br/>